-3. Can I still do the ONE QUAD Edvance Co-op program if I am over 20 years old?
+3. Can I still do the Ed-Vance Co-op program if I am over 20 years old?

-No, you must be 20 at the start of the Edvance program.
-There is a co-op program in the adult school that you would be eligible to enroll in however it is semestered (Quads 1 and 2 or Quads 3 and 4).
+No, you must be 20 at the start of the Ed-Vance program.
+There is a co-op program in the adult school that you would be eligible to enroll in however it is fulltime days, volunteering and it is NOT online.
 It is called CanEX Co-op.
-You can read about the program at www.calconline.net/canexcoop or contact Darrell.firstname.lastname@example.org.
-Visit our website for upcoming CanEx Co-op info sessions or you can also call 416-393-9740 ext.
+You can read about the program at www.calconline.net/canexcoop or contact Darrell.email@example.com.
+To listen to a phone message about upcoming CanEx Co-op info sessions you can also call 416-393-9740 ext.
 20007.

 4. Can I still do the program if I am under 18 years old?

-If you are turning 18 during the Quad and have two good references you may apply but you will only be given ‘conditional’ acceptance with a contract relating to your academic and work performance and strict deadlines.
+If you are turning 18 during the term and have two good references you may apply but you will only be given ‘conditional’ acceptance with a contract relating to your academic and work performance and strict deadlines.
 This program requires a high-degree of self-motivation, independent work, and maturity both on the job and in completing the coursework online without a teacher’s direct supervision.

 If you are 17 and under, contact the guidance counsellors or vice-principal of your home school and ask about your co-op or alternative school options or contact the TDSB Secondary School Placement Centre which assists students 15 – 20 years of age looking for a second chance or returning to school after a period of time.
 They make referrals to appropriate secondary schools/programs.
 Call 416-393-9300.

-5. How many credits can I earn in the ONE QUAD EdVance Co-op program?
+5. How many credits can I earn in the Ed-Vance Co-op program?

-6. How much does it cost to do ONE QUAD EdVance Co-op?
+6. How much does it cost to do Ed-Vance Co-op?

 The online course itself has no charge.
-However, to be a part of the ONE QUAD Edvance co-op program there is a $40 student activity fee, which applies for the academic year (September-June).
+However, to be a part of the Ed-Vance program there is a $40 student activity fee, which applies for the academic year (September-June).
 This non-refundable fee, payable by debit card, Visa or MasterCard applies to every student and covers the costs of programs like the weight room, intramural sports (seasonal sports include basketball and soccer), wrestling program, film club, drama and dance coaching, online gaming club, and more, all of which you are invited to participate in.

-If you are between 17.5 and 20 years of age, with more than five credits, you must attend one of the information sessions (dates listed on the website).
+If you are between 17 and 20 years of age, with more than five credits, you must attend one of the information sessions (dates listed on the website).
 After the information sessions we will be meeting with candidates to administer assessment tests and take in applications.
-You need to bring your transcripts, your Canadian birth certificate or citizenship, health card, a pen, and $40 student activity fee.
+You need to bring your transcripts, your Canadian birth certificate or citizenship, healthcard, a pen, and $40 student activity fee.
 Students will be advised of their status within one week of the application.

-8. What are the ONE QUAD EdVance Co-op dates?
+8. What are the Ed-Vance Co-op term dates?

 9. Can I use co-op credits towards my compulsory credits?

-ONE QUAD EdVance Co-op is part of the EdVance program for students who have not achieved the number of credits expected for their age and it is recommended that students have at least five credits in order to be successful in this course.
+Ed-Vance Co-op is part of the Ed-Vance program for students who have not achieved the number of credits expected for their age and it is recommended that students have at least five credits in order to be successful in this course.
 The main reason is that co-op credits are linked to learning from classes that you have already successfully achieved, so you need to have enough credits on your transcripts for your teacher to link this learning to your responsibilities at the job placement.
-It is recommended that you have an English credit and a Grade 10 Careers Studies credit.
+For example, as a cashier at a grocery store you would be employing math skills, English skills.

 11. I already have some co-op credits, am I allowed to take more co-op?

-12. I already did CALC’s ONE QUAD Edvance Co-op, is there another co-op program?
+12. I already did CALC’s Ed-Vance Co-op, is there another level?

-Yes, we have a Edvance Online Co-op.
-This is a semestered program and you can earn up to 6 elective credits.
-The online course is GWL301 (Designing Your Future).
-You must have achieved a final mark of at least 70% in your ONE QUAD Edvance Coop course and have the recommendation of your coop teacher in order to apply.
+Yes, we have a Coop Part 2 using a course called GPP.
+This is a leadership course.
+You must have achieved a final mark of at least 70% in your Ed-Vance Coop part 1 course and have the recommendation of your coop teacher in order to apply.

-13. Can I do ONE QUAD Edvance Co-op to get work experience if I already have my OSSD or 30 credits?
+13. Can I do Ed-Vance Co-op to get work experience if I already have my OSSD or 30 credits?